 To migrate a Droplet using snapshots, you should:

 When you create a new Droplet from a snapshot, you can also increase the size of the Droplet.
-Your SSH keys will be transferred to the new Droplet along with all the user accounts from the time the snapshot was created.
+Your SSH keys are transferred to the new Droplet along with all the user accounts from the time the snapshot was created.

 The data and organization of the file system on the new Droplet should be identical to the original.
 However, it's a good idea to test the services on the new instance because, for example, it's possible that services you expect to be running weren't set to start at boot.
 If you're using a floating IP, a fast way to test is to update floating IP to point to the new Droplet.
 If you notice any part of the migration has failed, it's equally fast to revert back to using the original Droplet.